 With both signals, the analyst benefit from a deviation towards a higher forecast once the optimism incentive enters the payoff function (red dashed lines).
 The reward for relative accuracy disciplines the amount of optimism in the forecast (blue solid lines).
 In contrast to the case without optimism (where the analyst always deviates in the direction of their signal), here the analyst will benefit from an optimistic deviation even when a pessimistic signal is received.
-Nevertheless, the deviation with an optimistic signal is larger than that with a pessimistic signal, because the optimism reward reduces the cost of making an optimistic distortion.
-In other words, those who receive optimistic signals will exaggerate their signals more than those who receive pessimistic signals, because they are less worried about being punished for optimistic "mistakes".
+Nevertheless, the deviation with an optimistic signal is larger than that with a pessimistic signal.
+In other words, those who receive optimistic signals will exaggerate their signals more than those who receive pessimistic signals.
+This is because for analysts with optimistic signal, the reward for relative accuracy and optimism lead them to deviate in the same direction and enhance each other in the strategic interaction - these analysts know that their rivals are incentivized to be optimistic, so they need to exaggerate their signals even more in order to stand out.
+In contrast, for analysts with pessimistic signals, these two rewards lead to deviation in opposite directions.

 Table 7 presents how the reward for relative accuracy affect information quality with optimism by showing the differences in information measures when analysts are rewarded for relative accuracy versus when they are not.
-Overall, I find that the reward for relative accuracy substantially decreases individuals' average forecast error by 34.01% and the consensus's forecast error by 60.84%, which implies that the disciplinary effect dominates.
+Overall, I find that the reward for relative accuracy substantially decreases individuals' average forecast error by 34.01% and the consensus's forecast error by 60.84%,